Improving Blood Ionized Ca with the Ca3 BioFresh® Bolus

 Conclusions

-In this randomized study, administering a Ca3 bolus at calving increased iCa at 12 hr and tended to lower SCH prevalence.
-Dosing a second Ca3 bolus at 12 hr increased iCa and reduced SCH prevalence compared to the control group.
+In this randomized study, administering a Ca3 bolus at calving increased iCa at 12 hr and dosing a second Ca3 bolus at 12 hr increased iCa compared to the control group.